 Below about 1 km, no more differences occur in the radar variables of the different shape and orientation settings.
 This is because the FO's melting scheme predicts all ice hydrometeors to have melted there and having taken on the shape and orientation properties of rain drops.
 These melted hydrometeors, however, still follow the size distributions of their original hydrometeor categories.
-That is, in the CTRL case, where the model still predicts significant amounts of fairly large-sized graupel, the FO models scattering properties of large liquid-graupel drops (with rain-like AR and $\sigma{\text{canting}}$ ) that would not exist in reality, but would break up and form smaller drops.
-These large virtual drops dominate the polarimetric signals below the ML, causing values of $Z{\text{DR}}$ that are far too high and values of $\rho{\text{hv}}$ that are clearly too low.
+This means that in the CTRL case, where the model still predicts significant amounts of fairly large-sized graupel, the FO models scattering properties of large liquid graupel drops (with rain-like AR and $\sigma{\rm canting}$ ) that would not exist in reality but would break up and form smaller drops.
+These large virtual drops dominate the polarimetric signals below the ML, causing values of $Z{\rm DR}$ that are far too high and values of $\rho{\rm hv}$ that are clearly too low.

-460 5 Discussion
+5 Discussion

 At model-resolvable grid scales, the difference in domain average precipitation in the sensitivity runs with reference to control runs were found to be statistically insignificant.
-However, the partitioning of the IWC and the source of rain drops was found to vary, with EXP3 matching qualitatively well with the retrieved hydrometeor classification from the BoXPol.
-The low amount of cloud ice simulated above 4 km in the CTRL run is consistent with the earlier findings from Fridlind et al. (2017).
-This could

-- be compensated for the SB2M scheme by increasing $D{ice}$ (EXP2,3), but this change was found to have negligible effects on the microphysical processes below (aggregation and riming).
+However, the partitioning of the IWC and the source of rain drops was found to vary, with EXP3 matching qualitatively well with the retrieved hydrometeor classification from the BoX-Pol.
+The low amount of cloud ice simulated above 4km in the CTRL run is consistent with the earlier findings from Fridlind et al. (2017).
+This could be compensated for the SB2M scheme by increasing $D{ice}$ (EXP1,3), but this change was found to have negligible effects on the microphysical processes below (aggregation and riming).
 An increase in the temperature threshold for riming of ice and snow in the presence of supercooled raindrops independently reduced the graupel production (EXP2,3) near the melting layer.
 This also had no effect on the dominating aggregation process above.
-Hence, EXP3 is qualitatively similar to a linear combination of EXP1 and EXP2. - In the radar space, EXP3 also produced polarimetric moments much closer to the observations; i.e. the melting layer signature is better represented and the curtains of high $Z{\rm H}$ and $Z{\rm DR}$ values below the melting layer are prevented.
-However, EXP3 also produces high $Z{\rm DR}$ and $K{\rm DP}$ above 4 km, indicating that mid to high values of cloud ice AR would better approximate the observed polarimetric moments at this level.
-Regarding the excessive polarimetric signals below the ML for the CTRL run, it is possible that the FO melting scheme could be partly responsible as it virtually produces huge, physically impossible, rain- - 475 like drops of melted graupel.
-However, preliminary tests with varied melting scheme setups (not shown) have not provided significantly better results.
-Rather, delayed melting by increasing the $T{max}$ parameter leads to a widening or smearing out of the melting layer signatures.
-Other sources of uncertainty are the shape and orientation assumptions of melting graupel.
-Instead of a linear transition towards the description for rain drops, independent parameterizations could be developed for melting graupel, e.g., assuming more spherical and less oriented graupel particles albeit without a physical basis.
-The problem lies in - 480 the prediction of significant graupel amounts of large mean sizes by the model that survive as graupel far below the expected and observed melting layer.
+Hence, EXP3 is qualitatively similar to a linear combination of EXP1 and EXP2.

+In the radar space, EXP3 also produced polarimetric moments much closer to the observations, meaning that the melting-layer signature is better represented and the curtains of high $Z{\rm H}$ and $Z{\rm DR}$ values below the melting layer are prevented.
+However, EXP3 also produces high $Z{\rm DR}$ and $K{\rm DP}$ above 4 km, indicating that middle to high values of cloud ice AR would better approximate the observed polarimetric moments at this level.
+Regarding the excessive polarimetric signals below the ML for the CTRL run, it is possible that the FO melting scheme could be partly responsible as it virtually produces huge, physically impossible, rain-like drops of melted graupel.
+However, preliminary tests with varied melting scheme setups (not shown) have not provided sig-